Top Online Statistical Resources

 Walk-in (or by appointment) statistical help is offered at Mann Library in the shared Statistical Consulting Area (map it) For hours and other information, please see the CISER consulting services page.

 The Cornell Statistical Consulting Unit (CSCU) helps faculty, students and staff with the application of statistical methods in their research.
 They assist researchers with the method section of grant proposals, the design of their experiments or surveys, the organization of the data, the planning and implementation of the statistical analysis, and the interpretation and write up of results.
-For more information see the Cornell Statistical Consulting webpage http://www.cscu.cornell.edu/
+Statistical consultants at CSCU are available by appointment in Savage Hall (B07-B13).
+For hours and more information the CSCU information page.

 The Library provides basic statistics assistance for students.
 Library assistance is limited to descriptive statistics, data formatting and simple graphs using Excel, Minitab, and SPSS.
 To request a consultation from the library, contact the Information & Research Help Desk at firstname.lastname@example.org or 255-5406.
 Students with questions concerning regression, econometrics and other advanced statistical methods should contact the Cornell Statistical Consulting Unit.